jgmaz/jgmaz.github.io/resume.md

 * Applying various linear and non-linear approaches to decode behavioural features from neural data and characterizing inter-region communication subspaces.

-* Developing a multi-agent RAG pipeline that ingests unstructured lab notebooks, behavioural logs, and scientific literature to assess ongoing experiments.

 * Designing and executing experiments to validate novel components of a neural interface.

 * Writing a perspective on <a href="https://www.sciencedirect.com/science/article/pii/S0959438824000059" target="_blank">isolating the functional contributions of individual brain regions in motor control</a>.